Ieremia Cecan: Final years and execution

 In late June 1940, Bessarabia was occupied by the Soviet Union, and the NKVD swiftly arrested Cecan.
 His antisemitic articles and his PNSR membership were brought up against him by the government of the Moldavian SSR.
 On March 13, 1941, Kishinev Tribunal sentenced him to death as a "counterrevolutionary", citing Articles 54-11 and 54-13 of the Ukrainian Criminal Code.
 His execution was postponed while his activity as a Russophile was being reconsidered; some political figures intervened on his behalf with Lavrentiy Beria, the then-Deputy Premier.
 However, his cause became indefensible in June 1941, with a coordinated German–Romanian attack on the Soviet Union.
 On June 27, five days after the start of war, Cecan was secretly shot by the NKVD.
 Though some works suggest that this took place in Kishinev prison, NKVD files record his place of death as Tiraspol.

+Legacy

 Cecan's fate was the subject of confusion in Romania: while some simply noted that he had gone missing, others acknowledged that "somewhere in Bessarabia, under a simple cross", he was "awaiting his resurrection".
 In August 1941, news of his killing were featured in Universul.
 By September 1941, responding to praise of Cecan in the Greek-Catholic press, Orthodox scholar Grigorie T. Marcu argued that none of the quotes from Cecan showed that he asked for submission to the pope.
 According to Marcu, Cecan was spuriously reinvented as a Catholic martyr.

-In the Soviet Union, he was chiefly remembered for his Nazism: in 1988, philosopher Alexandru Babii described Cecan as a "vivid example of the link between clerical anti-communism and German fascism".
+In the Soviet Union, Cecan was chiefly remembered for his Nazism: in 1988, philosopher Alexandru Babii described him as a "vivid example of the link between clerical anti-communism and German fascism".
 His fate was only revisited after the dissolution of the Soviet Union, by the authorities of the new Republic of Moldova, and by intellectuals from all Romanian-speaking territories.
 In early 1994, Catholic theologian Eugen Pantea published an article which argued that Cecan had been correct in his activity as a church unionist.
 According to Pantea, the split between the revived, pro-Romanian, Metropolis of Bessarabia and a Russian Metropolis of Moldova proved that local Romanians were being targeted by a "Slavic steamroller".
 On December 21, 2001, Moldova's Supreme Court of Justice overturned the Soviet verdict against Cecan.